the-carlisle-group/PracticalAPL/APLSource/Chapters/Outline.md

 are trying stuff out themselves.

-Each chapter should have a problem set focused on cummulatively applying the concepts and functions covered to date, around a particular theme (like Soduko, or converting Fahrenheit to Celcius, or Wordle, or gas, or stats, etc.
+Each chapter should have a problem set focused on cummulatively applying the concepts and functions covered to date, around a particular theme (like Soduko, or converting Fahrenheit to Celsius, or Wordle, etc.

-1. Introduction
+1. Introduction - A broad over view

+1. Arrays, Functions, and Operators.
-Numeric scalars and vectors, + - x ÷, scalar functions, scalar extension, monadic and dyadic, ⌈ ⌊ *,|, negative numbers, E notation, order of operations, parentheses
+Numeric scalars and vectors, + - x ÷, scalar functions, scalar extension, monadic and dyadic, ⌈ ⌊ *,|, negative numbers, E notation, order of operations, parentheses, reduction,

+2. Relational Logical functions ∧ and ∨

-3. Reduce Operator
+3. Reduce Operator, Scan operator.

-/+/ ⌈/ ⌊/
+/ , sum +/, max ⌈/ , min ⌊/

 2. Structural Functions